 If a new account is appropriate, please contact the University and let us know what your intentions are for the account.
 The University's Digital Marketing and Analytics team will help you create your accounts, answer any questions, and add you to our social media directory.
-Contact Kelly McGrail at kelly.mcgrail@ucr.edu or 951-827-4919.
+Contact Madeline Adamo at madeline.adamo@ucr.edu or 951-827-4919.
 It is important to share your presence with UCR so that the social media communities can stay connected online.